What you can still monitor in the Valley of the Sun

 14 Fully Encrypted

-The Valley of the Sun has gone dark.
-Phoenix and nearly every surrounding city have fully encrypted their police radio communications, eliminating public access that existed for decades.
-This represents one of the most significant transparency rollbacks in Arizona history.
+Phoenix and nearly every surrounding city have fully encrypted their police radio communications, ending public access that had existed for decades.

 Phoenix Metro Agency Status